Madhan-404/Substrate-sat-Polkadot/collections/hashmap.md

 // Tips: `derive` is usually a good way to implement some common used traits use std::collections::HashMap;

+#[derive(Hash, Eq, PartialEq, Debug)]   //--used derive statement to implement Hash and Eq traits for the type--
 struct Viking {
     name: String,
     country: String,